roth-michael/FoundryVTT-RestRecovery/README.md

   * If this is enabled, each character that finishes a short rest will post a public message with a summary what they regained during the short rest.

 * **Skip inactive player characters**
-  * If this is enabled, the module skip any Song of Rest or Chef contributions from characters whose owners are not logged into the game.
+  * If this is enabled, the module skips characters' contribitions with their Song of Rest or Chef food if those character owners are not logged into the game.

 ## Mechanics